 As many websites are offering virtual experiences online, some of the Adirondacks attractions are also making their digital content available.
 Their offerings include virtual tours, educational programs, activities, and webcams.
 All these tools allow travelers to see and experience some of the places located in the Adirondacks, right from the comfort of their homes.

 One such attraction is The Wild Center, located in Tupper Lake.
 The Wild Center’s overall commitment is to provide science-based information, along with the story of the Adirondacks, to enable people and nature to thrive together, now as well as in the future.
 It has exhibits and programs to spotlight this concept.
 At the museum's website, you will be able to take part in a virtual visit of the museum.
 Checkout the exhibits, explore each floor of the center and take advantage of the museum’s live cams, including views from Whiteface Mountain, the Center’s resident turtles, and views of the sunset, plus several more options.
 After touring the museum, don’t forget the Wild Center’s Wild Walk.
-The Wild Center’s website also offers an enhanced experience by using a virtual headset!
+The variety of lodging near The Wild Center makes planning a trip easy, but for those that can't wait to see the exhibits, their website also offers an enhanced experience by using a virtual headset!

 Delve into history